 Although “demonstrated interest” is something of a tedious phrase, the idea has become increasingly important in the MBA admissions process.
 The admissions committees want to see evidence that you have put forth energy and effort to really get to know their school beyond what appears on its website.
 This includes visiting the campus, speaking to students and recent alumni, participating in admissions events, and maybe even reading a book or two written by faculty members.
 Developing a more profound understanding of the school allows you to not just answer the question “Why an MBA?” but also explain why you want an MBA from that particular program.
 Doing this effectively shows your commitment to that specific institution.

-Which part of your candidacy do you still have the most control over?
-The essays.
-In what part of the application can you most distinguish yourself?
-The essays.
-And what part of the application do admissions committee members find the most valuable?
-The essays.
+Your essays are the part of your candidacy that you have the most control over.
+They are also the part of the application where you can most distinguish yourself.
+In addition, the essays are the part of the application that admissions committee members find the most valuable.
 So, where do you have the greatest opportunity to boost your odds of admission?
-The essays.
+Your essays!

 A winning essay is unique and authentic.
 It explains why attending business school makes sense for you, given who you are and what you have done in your past.
-Getting to this point has required you to take stock of what is meaningful to you and what your dreams and aspirations are.
+Getting to this point in your career and life has required you to take stock of what is meaningful to you and what your dreams and aspirations are.
 Now you must communicate these ideas and goals clearly and concisely, in a way that captivates the reader.
 Remember that the average admissions committee member reads hundreds of essays each year.
 How will your essay compare?
-Writing a great essay takes time and is hard work, but it is the most significant way to increase your chances of gaining a spot in the MBA program of your dreams.
+Writing a great essay takes time and is hard work, but it is the most significant way of increasing your chances of gaining a spot in the MBA program of your dreams.

-Yes, the clock is indeed ticking, and Round 2 deadlines are getting closer every day, but you still have plenty of time to work on boosting your chances of admission.
-Whether all seven of our recommendations here apply to you or just one, anything you do to improve your candidacy helps.
+Yes, the clock is indeed ticking, and Round 2 deadlines are getting closer every day, but you still have plenty of time to work on boosting your candidacy—and to thus improve the likelihood that you will be accepted to your target school.
+Whether all of our recommendations here apply to you or just one, anything you do to bolster your profile helps.
 But you have to start now!

 For answers to your most-pressing application-related questions or an assessment of your MBA applicant profile, sign up for a free 30-minute consultation here with one of mbaMission’s experts.